yomorun/yomo/README.md

 yomo version
 ```

-### 2. Init your first stream function, in WebAssembly way
+### Step 2.
+Init your first stream function, in WebAssembly way

-In this demo, we will create a go project observing a data stream and count bytes received.
+In this demo, we will create a go project observing a data stream and count
+bytes received.

 ```bash
 yomo init try-yomo